 West Coast Departure and Upgrade

-Just Read the Instructions was towed away from Los Angeles on August 1st 2019, heading for Morgan City, Louisiana.
+Just Read the Instructions was towed away from Los Angeles, California, on August 1st, 2019 – destined for Morgan City, Louisiana.
 The droneship passed through the Panama Canal on August 18th.
 Because of the limited width of the Panama Canal locks, the wing extensions of Just Read the Instructions had to be cut off and placed on the deck for the transit.

 Just Read the Instructions arrived at Morgan City on August 27th, 2019, and was berthed at LAD Services of Berwick.
 The ship spent about 4 months there whilst the side wings were reinstalled and the barge received a general refurbishment.
 JRTI was then towed to Port Canaveral, Florida – arriving on December 11th, 2019.
 A large amount of equipment was loaded onto the droneship for the journey to Florida – the equipment was later installed onto the droneship for the upgrade.

 Between January and May 2020, SpaceX technicians worked to upgraded the JRTI for service in the Atlantic Ocean.
 The old azimuth retractable thrusters were replaced with electrically-driven fixed thrusters that remain permanently submerged underwater.